 While washing meat can help improve the taste of the final dish, it is not necessary for food safety.
 Cooking meat at the appropriate temperature is enough to kill any bacteria or pathogens that may be present.

-See also How to cook corned beef and sauerkraut in crock pot
+See also How long to cook sushi rice in instant pot

 Moreover, washing meat can affect the texture of the cooked meat.
 The water used during washing can cause the meat to become waterlogged, resulting in a less desirable texture.
 This can be particularly noticeable when grilling or searing the meat, as the excess moisture can create steam and prevent the meat from properly browning.